What Is 'Inbound', 'Pull' Or 'Content' Marketing? Put Simply: It's Admitting Everybody Hates Paid Ads

 These changes began to become noticeable as Web 2.0 (user-generated content, dynamic social media like Facebook and Twitter, enhanced search) appeared c.
-2008, not in the late 1990’s, when the Internet gained wide adoption.
+2008 (but really manifest c.
+2010), not in the late 1990’s, when the Internet gained wide adoption.
 There’s been a revolution: buyers are driving the sales cycle, coming to sellers on the basis of search and content, and not ads or brochures.

 The difference – in terms of the volume of information (noise), the appetite for buyer-centric content (signal), and the power and necessity of search – between, say, 2006 and 2021, is dramatic.

 Barriers-to-entry for new business have never been lower, so there’s a wealth of competition out there.

 This all results in advantages for buyers.
 There have been a few terms used to describe how buyers are behaving.
 We call it a ‘Selective Consumption’ economy.
 ‘Inbound’, ‘Pull’, or ‘Content’ Marketing are simply intelligent, effective, approaches to how people purchase now; approaches that address their search, research and consideration process, and need for content.

 ‘Selective Consumption’ means ‘buyer’s choice’; but what does that mean at a granular level?:

 - Buyers are informed.
 Buyers begin almost every buyer’s journey with search, or seeking information.